-It can be hard to equate the number of social media likes, or the number of eDM clicks with a dollar value, and this is one of the reasons why many people think content marketing isn’t worth the return on investment.
+It can be hard to measure content marketing ROI by equating the number of social media likes, or the number of eDM clicks with a dollar value, and this is one of the reasons why many people think content marketing isn’t worth the return on investment.

 But when 85% of customers are researching brands online before making a purchase, content marketing meets customers where they’re at.
 Clicks, views, likes, and sign-ups can all transform into tangible marketing results for your business.